GreenChild04/StackDB/README.md

 # stack-db
-> A (basically) infinitely stacking database that has both readonly safety and incredible write speeds at the same time.
+> A (basically) infinitely stacking & extendable CoW database that has both readonly safety and incredible write speeds at the same time.

 ## Examples
 ---